-Blood sugar, or blood glucose, influences how your body functions and can have significant consequences if it gets too high or too low.
-If you have or are at risk for diabetes, a chronic condition characterized by high blood sugar, you may wonder what constitutes normal blood sugar and how to maintain healthy levels.
-Find the answers here.
+What constitutes normal blood sugar levels for adults, and how can you maintain healthy levels?
+Blood sugar, or blood glucose, plays a crucial role in how your body functions and can have significant consequences if it gets too high or too low.
+If you have, or are at risk for, diabetes—a chronic condition characterized by high blood sugar—you might already be familiar with some of the information in this blog.
+However, in this article, you will find concise answers to the most frequently asked questions (FAQs) about normal blood sugar levels.

 Factors that Make Blood Sugar Go Up and Down